RahulSahu1221/Transformer-Life-Gauge/README.md

 ## License

-This project is shared for educational and portfolio purposes.
+This project is shared for educational and portfolio purposes under the MIT License.
 Feel free to fork, adapt, and build on it — attribution appreciated.
+See [`LICENSE`](./LICENSE) for full terms.

 ---